namprice227/Scheduling-app/backend/api/README.md

 # Backend API

-This lightweight Ktor server exposes a single endpoint to bulk-import activities into a local SQLite database.
+This lightweight Ktor server exposes endpoints to bulk-import activities into a local SQLite database and to convert free-form activity text into normalized JSON the mobile client can consume.

 ## Prerequisites